 Although it’s listed as the last phase of the Lean transformation roadmap, continuous improvement is not a real phase.
 It’s a journey that never ends.
 This is a topic that could easily employ a whole book to be delivered, but it boils down to two major pillars:

 The PDCA cycle is also known as Deming’s cycle.
-It is a scientific method for improving processes on the basis of experiments.
+It is a scientific method for improving processes based on experiments.
 It has a lot in common with the Lean Startup theory that talks about building a Minimal Viable Product (MVP) and testing it with real users.
 In case the product is successful, it has to be scaled.
 If not, the company pivots towards another idea.

 Finally, the real engine behind continuous improvement is the Lean Management capability in the company.